 The Adviser has retained Delaware Investments Fund Advisers, a series of Macquarie Investment Management Business Trust, a Delaware statutory trust (the "Sub-Adviser"), to provide the Adviser with periodic asset allocation advisory services with respect to the Underlying Funds.
 "Sector rotation" refers to the allocation and reallocation of Fund assets from one or more Sectors into one or more other Sectors.
-The Sub-Adviser makes asset allocation the analysis of macroeconomic, financial and market data to formulate decisions regarding the recommended sector allocation(s) within the portfolio, which may result in the allocation and reallocation of Fund assets from one or more other Sectors.
+The Sub-Adviser makes asset allocation recommendations among the Underlying Funds based on its fundamental investment approach that takes into consideration the analysis of macroeconomic, financial and market data to formulate decisions regarding the recommended sector allocation(s) within the portfolio, which may result in the allocation and reallocation of Fund assets from one or more Sectors into one or more other Sectors.